Julia Barr

-Julia Barr (born Julia Rose Buchheit on February 8, 1949 in Fort Wayne, Indiana) is an American actress.
+Julia Barr (born Julia Rose Buchheit on February 8, 1949, in Fort Wayne, Indiana) is an American actress.
 Barr is most famous for her role on the soap opera All My Children, playing the character of Brooke English.
-She played the role from 1976 to 1981 and from 1982 to December 20, 2006 and Barr made a special appearance as Brooke on January 5, 2010 as part of the series' 40th anniversary, and returned on February 23, 2010 for a three-month stint until April 23, 2010.
+She played the role from 1976 to 1981 and from 1982 to December 20, 2006, with other special and short appearances.

 Growing up as an only child in Fort Wayne, Barr made her acting debut at the age of 13 in a production of Peter Pan.
-This helped her decide to pursue acting as a career, and by the time she graduated from college at Indiana University-Purdue University Fort Wayne, she had performed in 25 professional productions.
+This helped her decide to pursue acting as a career, and by the time she graduated from Indiana University-Purdue University Fort Wayne, she had performed in 25 professional productions.
 She spent two years at the Studio Arena Theater in Buffalo, New York.